jstep21/dnd-notes/dnd.md

 tattoo gives him a special attack power that he is now able to call upon.

 We show up to Dontrell's hideout, Mitchell plans on intimidating the leader and challenging him.
-We see the whole gang on criminals along with Dontrell.
+We see the whole gang on criminals along with Dontrell, the _Don Cheadle Gang_.
 Dontrell asks Mitchell about the orb, Mitchell tries to attune to it and change his face to a mask.
 Dontrell asks how much he would sell it for.
 Mitchell teleports behind Dontrell and says that he demands control of Dontrell's operation - he can either submit or fight for control.
 Dontrell wasn't intimidated and asks Mitchell what he wants control of - Mitchell says everything and a battle ensues.
 Once again, Mitchell fucks up the plan.